 At Dr. Paul’s Dental Clinic, Wisdom Tooth Extraction in Dubai is done by our specialist oral surgeon in Dubai in a manner that makes the entire process as pain-free as possible.
-Wisdom tooth removal can be more complex than a standard tooth extraction.
+The facts about Wisdom tooth removal is that it can be more complex than a standard tooth extraction.
 Our dental specialist in Dubai use the latest dental systems to diagnose problems and remove impacted wisdom teeth.
 Our dentists sometimes ask you to go in for wisdom tooth extraction even if your impacted teeth are not giving you any trouble.

 Wisdom teeth are wide and are of great use if grown out completely and perfectly aligned.
-Sometimes due to lack of space, they erupt misaligned, or gets impacted and do not reach the occlusal table.
+Sometimes due to lack of space, they erupt misaligned or get impacted and do not reach the occlusal table.
 The condition is commonly referred to as ‘Third molar impaction’ / ‘Wisdom tooth impaction’.
 Interestingly the third molars are the most commonly impacted teeth.

 1. Based on the overlying tissue

 2. Based on the angulation of impaction

 Before doing such a procedure, you can talk to our resident expert who will talk you through the process and gather information from you such as:

 Your dentist or oral surgeon will probably prescribe you painkillers to relieve the pain as you may have swelling and mild discomfort for 3 or so days.
 Overall, you may need up to a week to completely recover from the procedure.

 Here are some tips to assist in your recovery: